camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 <div class="alert alert-info">
   <p>
     <p>The following descriptions highlight the concepts related to implementing multi-tenancy but are not a step-by-step explanation to develop along.
 Instead, make sure to checkout the <a href="https://github.com/camunda/camunda-bpm-examples/tree/master/multi-tenancy/schema-isolation">code on github</a>.
-The code can be built and deployed to JBoss right away and contains all the snippets explained in the following.</p>
+The code can be built and deployed to JBoss right away and contains all the snippets explained in the following sections.</p>
   </p>
 </div>

 ### Set Up the Process Application

-In the project, we have set up a plain camunda EJB process application.
+In the project, we have set up a plain Camunda EJB process application.

 In [pom.xml](https://github.com/camunda/camunda-bpm-examples/blob/master/multi-tenancy/schema-isolation/pom.xml), the `camunda-engine-cdi` and `camunda-ejb-client` dependencies are added: